N0fix/reverseIntro/README.md

 > `/usr/include/asm/unistd_32.h`, and in `/usr/include/asm/unistd_64.h`
 > for 64bits.

 > Those files will always be more reliable then any information you might find on internet, as they rules system calls on your system.
-Note that on rare cases, those can vary from one computer to another, as
+Note that on rare cases, those might vary from one computer to another, as those files as writable, but you should not encounter this problem in real situations.

 ## Memory